-Here’s an explanation of how stress can effect our skin from a medical point of view from Dr. Ernst Eiselen, MBChB, FRACGP – and no, we won’t get away with it!
+Here’s an explanation of how stress can affect our skin from a medical point of view from Dr Ernst Eiselen, MBChB, FRACGP – and no, we won’t get away with it!

 Dr. Eiselen says: